qgears/log-malloc-simple/README.md

 - Start analyzer: `$ java -jar analyzer.jar /tmp/malloc.pipe`
 - Use console to command analyzer: stop/start collecting data, print or save current state to file
 - Start program to analyze: `$ LD_PRELOAD=./log-malloc-simple.so my_executable args ...
 1022>/tmp/malloc.pipe`
+- Optional: Create a snapshot of all active memory allocations by command `snapshot 00.snapshot`
 - Run test cases that should run without leaking memory.
+- Optional: Create a snapshot of all active memory allocations by command `snapshot 01.snapshot`
+- Optional: Execute the compare snapshots mode of the analyser to see comparison of the allocated blocks.
+(See below)
 - See the output of the analyzer for non-freed memory chunks.
 - Log output may also be directed to a static file and analysed offline.
 - Input of analyser may be redirected.
 This way it can be used in an automated process.